kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 ### 5. If Customer NOT Found
 - **DON'T say "not in system" or "new customer"**
 - Just proceed: "When would you like to come in?"
-- Collect name when needed: "May I have your full name?"
+- When collecting name: "May I have your full name?"
+- **THEN CONFIRM SPELLING:** "Thank you!
+Let me confirm - is that [spell it out]?"

 ### 6. Proceed with Their Request
 Continue with availability check and booking process